• Skip to Content

 2. Suggested plan of study at New College

 Note: With the exception of Historical Methods, which is offered every spring semester, the precise courses offered will vary from year to year.
-Transfer students with AA degrees are expected to take Historical Methods in the spring of their first year at New College (Third Year shown here), and to take thesis tutorials in their final year to facilitate completion of the senior thesis.
+Transfer students with AA degrees are expected to take Historical Methods in the spring of their first year at New College (Third Year as shown below).
 The other courses listed below may be taken in any order.

 Third Year